Varroville (homestead)

-Varroville is a heritage-listed former farm and now rural residence at 196 St Andrews Road, Varroville in the City of Campbelltown local government area of New South Wales, Australia.
+Varroville is a heritage-listed former farm and now rural residence at 196 St Andrews Road, Varroville, New South Wales, Australia.
 It was designed by Weaver and Kemp and built from 1810 to 1859.
 It is also known as Varro Ville and Varra Ville.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.